surajbera/01-basics-of-redux/readme.md

 - Reducers can be created using redux toolkit using createReducer

 - Code inside createReducer looks mutable, but under the hood, immer library is responsible for transforming that mutable code into immutable format

+- Middleware is a function which run between the action and reducer